ARTS INTEGRATION RESIDENCIES

 Satellite Education Programs Coordinator

 Danielle Pampinella is the Satellite Education Programs Coordinator at Imagination Stage.
-She is an arts educator with over five years of experience teaching, managing and directing programs, and creating performing arts experiences for young people.
-Danielle recently moved to the DC area from New York.
-While living in NY, Danielle worked as Program Director and as a teaching artist for children ages 3-18 with Broadway Workshop for six years.
-She also served as the Artistic Associate at NYC Children’s Theatre.
-Danielle is also passionate about arts management and was a Research Assistant for Dr. Tobie Stein during the writing of her book Leadership in The Performing Arts.
-At Imagination Stage, Danielle creates and manages many arts integration residency programs and also organizes after school arts enrichment opportunities in schools across Maryland and DC.
+She is an arts educator who specializes in teaching, managing and directing programs, and creating performing arts experiences for young people.
+Previously, Danielle worked as Program Director and as a teaching artist for children ages 3-18 with Broadway Workshop.
+She also served as the Artistic Associate at New York City Children’s Theatre.
+At Imagination Stage, Danielle creates and manages arts integration residency programs and also organizes after school arts enrichment opportunities in schools across Maryland and DC.
 She holds a MA from Brooklyn College and a BA in Theatre and Music from Muhlenberg College.